 There are a number of excellent biographies of Saint Francis geared toward children (Including one authored by Robert F. Kennedy, Jr. Yeah, that one.), and parents can choose one which emphasizes different aspects of his life (the religious, the natural, the peaceful) depending upon their interests and tastes.

-There is also a fun app called Gumshoe Tours Assisi which came out last summer, specifically for kids visiting Assisi.
+There is also a fun app called Gumshoe Tours Assisi specifically for kids visiting Assisi.
 Full of games like I Spy, treasure hunts, and puzzles, the app gets kids interested in some of the town’s most famous monuments by integrating games and learning.
-Definitely worth downloading (for free).
+Definitely worth downloading (the download is free, but there are in-app fees to unlock…see comments below).

 Also, take a look at my Assisi itineraries (one, two, and three day) for a good general overview, tips like water fountains and shady spots, and more places to eat and shop.